How to File an IRS Audit Reconsideration Request

 What Happens Next?

 You can expect to hear from the IRS regarding your reconsideration request within about thirty days of submission.
 You will likely get your response from the IRS in writing.
+Ensure your phone number is up to date and your line is active and working.
 They will most often send you a written explanation that is attached to your documentation.
 It is difficult to predict whether a reconsideration request will be granted, but if you have cause for filing one, you should certainly try.

 Consider Getting Help With Your Request